roym899/abandoned_bag_detection/README.md

 ### Overview
 The aim of this project is to create a computer vision system able to detect abandoned bags in a video stream.
-The algorithm has to main components:
+The algorithm has two main components:
   - A neural network able to detect persons and bags in a single frame
-  - A simple tracker which keps track of person and bag identities and associates bags with persons.
+  - A simple tracker which keeps track of person and bag identities and associates bags with persons.

-The system marks a detected bag as abandoned if the bag is without an owner or the assoiciated owner is to far away from the bag.
+The system marks a detected bag as abandoned if the bag is without an owner or the assoiciated owner is too far away from the bag.

 #### Person and bag detection
 The detection algrithm is a [Faster R-CNN](https://arxiv.org/abs/1506.01497) neural network with a [ResNet101](https://arxiv.org/abs/1512.03385) backbone.
-The model is implemented in the [Detectron2 framework](https://github.com/facebookresearch/detectron2) and it comes pretrained on MS COCO.
+The model is implemented in the [Detectron2 framework](https://github.com/facebookresearch/detectron2) and is pretrained on MS COCO.
 To improve the detection algorithm, we combine the [MS COCO dataset](http://cocodataset.org/#home) with the [ADE20K dataset](https://groups.csail.mit.edu/vision/datasets/ADE20K/) and fine-tune the model by training it to detect only two classes: persons and bags.

 #### The association